-The considerable scatter in the relationships of height growth, HD ratio, and LC ratio to relative volume growth suggests that these metrics, used alone, are not strong indicators of relative volume growth for understory Douglas-fir (Figure 1).
+The considerable scatter in the relationships of height growth, HD ratio, and LC ratio to relative volume growth suggests that these metrics, used alone, are not strong indicators of relative volume growth for understory Douglasfir (Figure 1).
 Of the 36 trees that had a RVG of less than 30%, 9 had a HD ratio less than the threshold of 70, and 14 had a live crown ratio of greater than 60%.
 A low HD ratio or high live crown ratio is thus not a certain indication of faster growth.
-The almost perfect split in Figure 1b of trees with HD ratios of less than 70 above the regression line and trees with HD ratios greater than 70 below confirms that trees with low HD ratios put on more volume growth per unit of height growth than trees with higher HD ratios.
-It also shows that factoring in HD ratio with height growth is a more powerful method of predicting volume growth than using height growth alone.
-The increase in predictive power achieved by combining live crown ratio with crown density, which was derived from and highly correlated with the number and length of internodal and whorl branches (Figure 2), shows the importance of considering more than live crown ratio when assessing a tree's carbon production capacity (Figure 1d).
+The increase in predictive power achieved by combining live crown ratio with crown density shows the importance of considering more than live crown ratio when assessing a tree's carbon production capacity (Figure 1d).
 This concurs with Maquire and Kanaskie (2002) who developed a vigor assessment method for Douglas-fir plantations based on live crown ratio and sapwood area.
 They conclude: "consideration of both the total amount of leaf area and the volume or length over which it is distributed can provide an objective measure of tree condition during silvicultural stand examination, operational forest inventory, or forest health monitoring."

-Combining all four of these metrics into a single model based on relative volume growth proved to be a more powerful approach to both predicting current volume growth and measuring response to overstory stocking and crown crowding than using individual, absolute metrics.
+Combining height growth, HD ratio, LC ratio, and crown density rating into a regression model based on relative volume growth proved to be a more powerful approach to both predicting current volume growth and measuring response to overstory stocking and crown crowding than using individual, absolute metrics.
 All of the coefficients have signs that make biological sense.
-The significance and negative sign of total height in the model, as well as its affect on the significance of height growth, reflects the change in maximum potential height and radial growth and exponential increase in volume growth with increasing tree size (King 1966).
+The significance and negative sign of total height in the model reflects the change in maximum potential height and radial growth and exponential increase in volume growth with increasing tree size (King 1966).
 Other investigators examining growth of understory Douglas-fir in relation to environmental variables have generally used two or more vigor metrics in their analysis (Carter and Klinka 1992, Mailly and Kimmins 1997, Williams et al. 1999, Deisenhofer 2000, Drever and Lertzman 2001).
 However, combining multiple crown and growth metrics into a single, relative metric that is strongly correlated with volume growth is advantageous in situations where coring large numbers of trees is not feasible and investigators want a single, continuous, and comprehensive vigor metric to assess and compare advanced regeneration across a wide range of tree sizes.
-In situations where a more detailed understanding of understory vigor is needed, the model may be less appropriate as multiple metrics provide more complete information and variance is likely increased by using a predicted instead of a directly measured metric.

-The second method of assessing vigor suggests that understory trees can be separated out into four ranges of RVG using the height growth, HD ratio, and live crown ratio thresholds with a degree of accuracy that is appropriate when general and rapid stand assessments are desired and a continuous variable is not needed (Figure 3).
-The height growth, LC ratio, and HD ratio thresholds (Table 2) used to classify trees are generally supported by results from the RVG scatterplots in Figure 1.
-For the 18 trees growing at more than 35% RVG, all had live crown ratios greater than 65%, only one had height growth less than 30cm, and only two had HD ratios above 70.
-These two trees both had high crown overlap, suggesting that trees growing above 35% RVG will maintain HD ratios less than 70 if they have less than 30% crown overlap (3-dimensional).
+The second method of assessing vigor suggests that understory trees can be separated out into four ranges of RVG using the height growth, HD ratio, and live crown ratio thresholds with a degree of accuracy that is appropriate when general and rapid stand assessments are desired and a continuous variable is not needed (Figure 4).